 Tennessee state and local sales tax (Smith County) will be added to the cost of treatment when applicable.
 Payments by checks or cash are preferred; however, credit card payments are accepted (Visa, MasterCard, American Express, and Discover).
 Checks should be made payable to Heller Conservation Services.
 A 3.5% service fee will be added to cover the costs of processing in the case of payment by credit card.
 In the case of payment with a check that is returned to HCS for insufficient funds, the owner/authorized agent must reimburse HCS for all associated bank fees payable by cashier’s check or credit card as well as any remaining amount due.
 A late fee of one point five percent (1.5%) on any remaining amount due will be added per thirty (30) day period for unpaid invoices.

 Completed work not removed from HCS studios within thirty-days will be assessed a ten dollar per day storage charge beginning on the thirty-first day.
 Storage fees may be waived if other arrangements are made during the treatment phase or the grace period.

-After one-year of completion of treatment or storage of property, monies owed to HCS associates will be collected by consigning property to a licensed auction house.
-Proceeds from the sale will be deducted from the amount owed HCS (treatment costs, storage fees, other costs associated with consigning property) and the balance will be forwarded to the owner of the property.
-This action may be waived if other arrangements are made during grace period.
+After one-year of completion of treatment or storage of property where the treatment proposal was not authorized, monies owed to HCS associates will be collected by consigning property to a licensed auction house.
+Proceeds from the sale will be deducted from the amount owed HCS (treatment costs, storage fees, other costs associated with consigning property) and the remaining balance will be forwarded to the owner of the property at the last known address on record.
+Alternatively we may ship the item back to the owner in a method of our choosing at the last known address on record.
+It is the responsibility of the owner/authorized agent to provide updated contact information to HCS in the case of changes.
+These actions may be waived if other arrangements are made during grace period.

 *Studio hourly rate is subject to change.
-Contact us for current rate.
+Contact us for current rate.when applicable.